Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

-where $\hat{K}u_n(i)=-t\sum_{\delta}u_n(i+\delta)+(V_i-\mu_i)u_n(i)$, $V_i$ is a random potential $V_i\in [-V, V]$, $\mu_i = \mu + Un(i)/2$ is the chemical potential that incorporates the site-dependent Hartree shift, $U$ is the electron-phonon coupling and $\delta$ is restricted to nearest neighbors of site $i$.
-The BdG equations are completed by the following self-consistent conditions for the site-dependent order parameter amplitude $\Delta(i) = U\sum_{n}u_n(i)v_n^*(i)(1-2f(E_n,T))$ and the density $n(i) = 2\sum_{n}[ |v_n(i)|^2(1-f(E_n,T)) + |u_n(i)|^2f(E_n,T) ]$ where $f(E_n,T) = \frac{1}{e^{E_n/T}+1}$ is the Fermi-Dirac distribution at temperature $T$.
-The average electron density $\langle n \rangle =\sum_{i}n(i)/N=0.875$.
-Throughout the paper, all these quantities are in units of the hopping energy $t$.
-Secondly, we compute current-current correlation functions beyond the mean-field BdG limit within a gauge invariant random phase approximation which amounts to considering vertex corrections to the bare bubble diagrams representing the susceptibility.
-Finally, we compute the complex conductivity from which is straightforward to obtain the ensemble average of $Q$ and $L_k$ as a function of the disorder strength, coupling constant, temperature and frequency.
-Our study will be focused on the metallic region close to the superconductor-insulator transition where we will also compute the full distribution of probability of $Q$ to assess the role of multifractality and to have an estimate of sample to sample fluctuations which is important in experiments.
-We refer to Ref.~\cite{suppl} for further technical details.
+where $\hat{K}u_m(i)=-t\sum_{\delta}u_m(i+\delta)+(V_i-\mu_i)u_m(i)$, $V_i$ is a random potential $V_i\in [-V, V]$, $\mu_i = \mu + |U|n(i)/2$ is the chemical potential that incorporates the site-dependent Hartree shift, $U$ is the net attractive electronic coupling, and $\delta$ is restricted to nearest neighbors of site $i$.
+The BdG equations are completed by the self-consistent conditions for the site-dependent order parameter amplitude $\Delta(i) = |U|\sum_{m}u_m(i)v_m^*(i)(1-2f(E_m,T))$ and the density $n(i) = 2\sum_{m}[ |v_m(i)|^2(1-f(E_m,T)) + |u_m(i)|^2f(E_m,T) ]$ where $f(E_m,T) = \frac{1}{e^{E_m/T}+1}$ is the Fermi-Dirac distribution at temperature $T$.
+The average electron density is $\langle n \rangle =\sum_{i}n(i)/N=0.875$ with $N$ the total number of sites of the square lattice.
+This choice, previously used in \cite{ghosal1998,Ghosal2001,seibold2017,datta2021}, leads to \cite{huscroft1998} suppression of charge-density wave correlations while keeping the order parameter as large as possible.
+All these quantities are in units of the hopping energy $t$.
+Based on the solutions of these equations, we compute current-current correlation functions beyond the mean-field BdG limit within a gauge invariant random phase approximation which amounts to considering vertex corrections to the bare bubble diagrams representing the susceptibility.
+Finally, we compute the complex conductivity from which, as mentioned earlier, is straightforward to find $Q(T,V,U)$ and $L_{k/\square}(T,V,U)$ [see Supplemental information \cite{suppl} for technical details].
+Our study is focused on the metallic side of the superconductor-insulator transition where we will also compute the distribution of probability of $Q$ to assess the role of multifractality and to have an estimate of sample to sample fluctuations which are important in experiments.
+The choice of parameters in our calculation is motivated by the following considerations: a superconductor resonator typically works in the microwave region $1-20$ GHz \cite{gu2017microwave,grunhaupt2019granular,niepce2019,krantz2019quantum,valenti2019,sergeev2002ultrasensitive,samkharadze2016high}, which in units of energy corresponds to $4.0\times10^{-3} - 8.0\times10^{-2} $ meV.
+Therefore, we set the hopping energy to $t = 10$ meV so that the operating frequencies of the device lie in the range $1-20$ GHz.
+We will focus on two typical frequencies $f \sim 0.001t = 0.028\Delta_0$ and $0.004t = 0.112\Delta_0$ corresponding to $2.5$ GHz and $10$ GHz respectively.
+The lattice constant is set to $a = 0.35$ nm and the permittivity $\epsilon = 9 \epsilon_0$.
+We note that all the calculation is carried in SI units, which can compare with experiments directly.
+In order to have a larger $Q$, temperatures must be much lower than the critical one i.e. $T\ll T_c$, but still accessible experimentally $T \sim 0.01-0.15 T_c$.
+We model weakly coupled superconductors by a coupling constant $U=-1$, in units of $t$, because this is the smallest coupling for which the finite size effects in our calculation are negligible.
+For these parameters, we obtain for $V=0$ an order parameter $\Delta_0 = 0.0357t = 0.357$ meV and a critical temperature $T_c \sim 0.02t \sim 2.3$ K.